Karasu1t/enterprise-sales-forecast-dashboard/readme.md

 - Linting and testing on every pull request
 - Building and pushing Docker images to Artifact Registry
-- Deploying to Cloud Run upon merge to main branch
+- Deploying to Cloud Functions upon merge to main branch (if applicable)
 - (Optional) Infrastructure changes via Terraform plan/apply workflows

 The CI/CD configuration is located in the `.github/workflows/` directory.